Is DIY wedding makeup the way to go?

-A few wedding makeup do's and don'ts I've learned from the Internet are:
+Here are a few DIY wedding makeup do's and don'ts I've learned from the Internet:

-- Don't use lotion or foundation that contains any SPF because the white/zinc properties will reflect in photos
+- Don't use lotion or foundation that contains any SPF for bridal makeup because the white/zinc properties will reflect in photos

 - Do your eye makeup first so that if you need to redo it or have any smudges or mascara flecks, you can easily clean your face without messing up the rest of your work